Labor Market Information

 Tennessee State and Local Sales Tax Collections

-The nine-county Knoxville MSA region collected $90.13 million in state sales taxes in February (down 20.8% from January and up 7.0% from last February) and Knox County collected $58.1 million in February (down 20.7% from January and up 8.7% from last February).
-The state of Tennessee collected $849 million in state sales taxes in February (down 26.7% from January and up 15.7% from last February).
+The Knoxville MSA region collected $116.4 million in state sales taxes in April (up 30.1% from March and up 39.2% from last April) and Knox County collected $74 million in April (up 29.6% from March and up 41% from last April.)
+The state of Tennessee collected $1.07 billion in state sales taxes in April (up 40.2% from March and up 40.2% from last April.)

 Recent Business Expansions and New Business Announcements in the Knoxville Region

-This is a new section we have added to ECO to share announcements of businesses that are expanding their existing operations or locating a new facility in the Knoxville region.
+In this section of ECO, we share announcements of businesses that are expanding their existing operations or locating a new facility in the Knoxville region.
 If you would like to share your business expansion announcement with us, please send your info to firstname.lastname@example.org.

 New and existing industries continue to invest in the Knoxville region.